finnensley/LVL1-Dashboard/README.md

 ## Explore using flex or grid for header

-## fix appscript to reload form page and clear form after clicking submit

 ## For Weather it allows you to add Countries, not just city.
 Could change Enter city or make an if to only allow cities

-## Feedback Form - create server and store and/or fix appscript, add automatic clearing of all fields when submit is clicked
+## Feedback Form - create server and store and/or fix appscript, add automatic clearing of all fields when submit is clicked or window reload.
+Add a date entry or do it automatically

-## Image URL add an alert to only use url that end in .jpg or .png and return if anything else (tried google.com and page went white and blank)

-## Notes - localStorage for notecard sizing and/or when toggle light or dark sizing changes to default.
-See if I can keep the size the same just toggle light/dark.

 ## Refactor code - use forEach and build an array of objects

+## Feedback Form - add the date to the spreadsheet automatically.
+Need to create a label and input, insert date using same as new Date().
+Either do it once submit is hit (hidden from the user) or have the Date populate on page load.